 If there’s snow on the ground, does that mean hiking season is postponed in the upper parts of the Sierra?
 Absolutely not!
 All you need to do is strap on a pair of snowshoes, and you can enjoy the great outdoors.
-Here’s a list of five amazing snowshoeing hikes in the High Sierra.
+Here’s a list of eight amazing snowshoeing hikes in the High Sierra.

 Spooner Lake – North Lake Tahoe

-Length: 2.1 miles – Difficulty: Easy
+Length: 2.1 miles; Difficulty: Easy

 If you’re looking to enjoy the beauty of the High Sierra or as Mark Twain so eloquently put it, “the air… it is the same the angels breathe”, you’ll love Spooner Lake.
 Within the Nevada state park you’ll find a quiet 5 km network of trails that wind through thick pine forests and an open meadow.
 The most popular loop hugs the banks of Spooner Lake and is a little over two miles in length.
 This is a great option for first timers, families, or those who don’t have a lot of time but want to experience the great outdoors.
 Visit Tahoe North’s snowshoeing homepage to learn more about where to go snowshoeing on the north shore of Lake Tahoe.

-Length: 6.2 Miles – Difficulty: Moderate
+Length: 6.2 miles; Difficulty: Moderate

 The Eastern Sierra has a long volcanic history.
 This can be seen in the hot springs dotted across the region as well as other physical evidence such as the Inyo craters.
 Starting from the Inyo craters staging area, you’ll be under a canopy of old-growth Jeffrey Pines.
 As you near the actual craters themselves, you’ll make a short ascent up to the rim to get a close look at the volcanic history of the region.
 Other top spots to snowshoe in Mammoth Lakes include the Minaret Vista and Horseshoe Lake.